We are only as strong as the community we belong to…

 An audience member told us: “What an incredible session; it was truly beyond amazing.
 Chip sensed the crowd and delivered an impactful session that had something for everyone — from an undergraduate student to an industry expert.”

-After Chip laid a sturdy foundation, Srinivasa Vasu, Senior Platform Architect, Pivotal, continued the story with “A Tale of Two Runtimes.”
+After Chip laid a sturdy foundation, Srinivasa Vasu, Senior Platform Architect, VMware, continued the story with “A Tale of Two Runtimes.”
 In his session, Srinivasa covered the coexistence of the Cloud Foundry Container Runtime and the Cloud Foundry Application Runtime.
 He showcased how a 12-factor based microservice application can be pushed to CFAR, which consumes a persistence service running on CFCR.

 Before the gathering broke for lunch, the Cloud Foundry Day organizing team celebrated the community by recognizing individuals who have made open source contributions and are committers to Cloud Foundry projects.
 We had community members present who contributed to Eirini, Stratos, BOSH, Application Autoscaler and Service Fabrik projects.